mlukaszek/arduino-smartlights/README.md

 ## What is it

-This is a simple project that have been developed to control lights in my house.
+This is a simple project that has been developed to control lights in my house.
 It uses an Arduino which controls relays that turn mains voltage to invididual circuits for light sources located in various locations in the building.

 ## User interface